Global Mind Tests

 Why can my score vary from day to day?

-Working memory and attention are sensitive to sleep, stress, caffeine, distractions, and motivation.
-Compare averages across multiple sessions, not a single attempt.
+Working memory and attention are sensitive to sleep, stress, caffeine timing, distractions, and motivation.
+Compare averages across multiple sessions.

 What’s the difference between misses and false alarms?

 A miss is failing to press on a true 2-back target.
-A false alarm is pressing on a non-target.
-False alarms often indicate impulsive responding or confusing 1-back with 2-back.
+A false alarm is pressing on a non-target—often due to confusing 1-back with 2-back.

 How are results saved?